Bailiffs And High Court Writs (HCEO).

 • You want MORE TIME to pay the debt

-Apply to suspend the writ of control and vary the county court judgment to allow payment at a manageable rate.
-This action stops enforcement and nullifies the bailiff's fees and charges, given that you adhere to the terms of the variation order and make monthly payments by the specified dates outlined in the order.
-Avoid negotiating a repayment arrangement with a bailiff, as this could result in accruing additional fees and charges, potentially prolonging your debt repayment indefinitely.
+Apply to stay the writ and vary the original county court judgment, allowing you to pay at an affordable rate.
+This action stops enforcement and cancels the bailiff's fees and charges, provided you adhere to the variation order and make the monthly payments by the specified dates.

 • Learn More

-• Your NAME or COMPANY NAME on the writ is WRONG
+• Your NAME or COMPANY NAME on the Writ of Control is WRONG

 • Learn More